-Years Subject to Income Tax Examination 2018 - Present 2012 - Present
+Tax Jurisdiction Years Subject to Income Tax Examination

+U.S. Federal 2019 - Present

+Foreign jurisdictions 2012 - Present

 The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax regulations in each of our tax jurisdictions.
 The number of years with open tax audits varies depending on the tax jurisdiction.
 A number of years may lapse before a particular matter is audited and finally resolved.
 A reconciliation of the amounts of unrecognized tax benefits is as follows: